rzhao010/teamx/README.md

 1. Replace your current `app.js` with `app-with-route.js` (still using the name `app.js`)

-2. Go through the `app.js ` source code to understand how the URL is being received bay the back-end
+2. Go through the `app.js ` source code to understand how the URL is being received by the back-end

 3. Install all required npm modules with `npm -install —save`